CDAN: Convolutional dense attention-guided network for low-light image enhancement: Methodology

 \section{Methodology}

-This study introduces a novel supervised autoencoder-based methodology that integrates CNNs, dense blocks, and attention modules.
-The strategic implementation of skip connections mitigates information degradation during the encoding process.
-Our model has several noteworthy features, such as the dynamic information flow between various encoder and decoder branches, coupled with incorporating an efficient, lightweight attention module positioned as the autoencoder's bottleneck and within the decoder.
-Augmenting the potential of our method, we employ a dedicated post-processing stage to enhance the quality of the generated images further.
-We substantiate the efficacy of our approach through an extensive range of quantitative and qualitative evaluations, affirming its proficiency in enhancing low-light images.
+This study introduces a novel supervised autoencoder-based methodology that integrates CNNs, dense blocks, and attention modules, inspired by a comprehensive review of the literature and the proven efficiency of U-Net-based methods.
+Recognizing areas for improvement, we adopted an autoencoder-based model with skip connections to mitigate information degradation during the encoding process \cite{7780459}.
+Our model innovates by enabling dynamic information flow between encoder and decoder branches via dense blocks, a feature not seen in other state-of-the-art methods.
+We also incorporated an efficient, lightweight attention module at the autoencoder's bottleneck and within the decoder, significantly enhancing the preservation of important features during training, a technique used by only a few methods.
+This combination, derived from extensive experimentation and analysis, addresses limitations in existing methods, offering superior performance in low-light image enhancement.
+We further augment our approach with a post-processing stage to refine image quality.
+Our extensive quantitative and qualitative evaluations demonstrate the model's proficiency, making it a reliable tool for tasks such as detection, recognition, and scene understanding in extremely dark environments.